- B.A. Penn State University, Anthropology, 2003

 - Ph.D. candidate, Mississippi State University, Earth & Atmospheric Sciences

-Derek Anderson is an archaeologist at the Cobb Institute, and also serves as the outreach coordinator and the manager of the Lois Dowdle Cobb Museum in addition to teaching classes in the Department of Anthropology and Middle Eastern Cultures.
+Derek Anderson is an archaeologist at the Cobb Institute, and also serves as the outreach coordinator and the manager of the Lois Dowdle Cobb Museum and the Cobb Institute library in addition to teaching classes in the Department of Anthropology and Middle Eastern Cultures.
 His research is focused on the Pleistocene of North America, particularly in the analysis of lithic artifacts and faunal remains from archaeological sites.
 Since 2000, he has been involved in a wide range of projects, including fieldwork in fourteen different states, and in Mexico and the U.S. Virgin Islands, working both in cultural resource management (CRM) and academic contexts.
 While working on his Master’s degree at the University of Wyoming, he supervised excavations at Hell Gap and Agate Basin, and assisted with excavations at Barger Gulch, all large Paleoindian campsites.
 His M.A. thesis, “Prehistoric Rockshelter Utilization in the Paint Rock Canyon Archaeological Landscape District” summarized the results of a large survey project in the Bighorn Mountains of Northern Wyoming.
 At the University of Arizona, he worked at the State Museum analyzing faunal remains from midden assemblages at James and Dolley Madison’s Montpelier, and assisted in excavations of mammoth and gomphothere remains in AZ and Sonora, Mexico.
 Since 2010, Anderson has been senior supervisor at the Topper Clovis site in South Carolina, and came to MSU after a year of employment at the South Carolina Institute of Archaeology and Anthropology (SCIAA).
 While at SCIAA, he began a long-term research project involving the refitting and spatial analysis of artifacts from Topper, which has expanded to involve technological and chronological aspects of the Late Pleistocene and Early Holocene hunter-gatherer groups who visited the site.